EAT Lancet, released January 2019, claims to be the ‘plant-based’ solution we’ve all been waiting for to save your health and the planet.

 Rice, wheat and corn

 The most puzzling emphasis of the EAT Lancet food recommendations is to focus on rice, wheat and corn (32% of calories) which are relatively nutrient-poor as shown in the chart below.
+The PDCAAS of rice is 0.5 while the PDCAAS of wheat is 0.52, meaning that it will be quite hard to get adequate bioavailable protein from these sources of energy.

-These foods are typically very cheap because they are heavily subsidised.
+These foods are typically cheap because they are heavily subsidised.
 This means that there is a lot of money to be made from using these foods throughout the food system as the foundation of pretty much you find in the isles of your supermarket.

 As monocultures, rice, wheat and corn have a devastating effect on the environment, eliminating all other species from massive areas of highly depleted soil that yield the same crops year after year with only the addition of fertilisers and a narrow spectrum of nutrients that support speed of growth rather than the broad range of nutrients required for optimal human nutrition.